 |

-My teaching interest is Atmospheric Science with emphasis on satellite remote
+My teaching interest is Atmospheric Science in general with emphasis on

-sensing and cloud-climate topics.
-Throughout my class, I will involve
+sensing and cloud-water vapor-climate topics.
+Throughout my class, I will

 GROUP MEMBERS: